Snagit

 Still, if you’re a mobile app developer or making tutorials for working with mobile devices, it could be a real productivity booster.

 No matter what you want to capture, Snagit will handle it quickly and easily.
-You can capture the whole screen, certain sections of running programs, or a custom area all with just a few clicks, and then automatically share them to a range of popular online services.
-You can annotate your image captures with highlights, text overlays and range of visual effects to help you make your point more clearly.
+You can capture the whole screen, certain sections of running programs, or a custom area all with just a few clicks, and then automatically share them on a range of popular online services.
+You can annotate your image captures with highlights, text overlays, and a library of preset visual effects to help you make your point more clearly.

 Price: 4/5

 The only downside to Snagit is the price, as it is a little more expensive than I’d want to pay for a screen capture app.
-It’s possible to get a basic video editor for the same price that includes screen recording functionality, although it won’t have TechSmith’s attention to detail or quality support.
+Getting a basic video editor for the same price that includes screen recording functionality is possible, although it won’t have TechSmith’s attention to detail or quality support.

 Ease of Use: 5/5